 Mohr's Explorers is an outdoor program, so it is important to always be prepared for any type of weather.
-Before heading out for the day, check the daily forecast and make sure to pack the appropriate clothes.
+Before heading to school for the day, please check the daily forecast and make sure to pack appropriate clothing.
+This is our 15th winter in which we have been taking groups of kids into the park.
+Snow will not keep us indoors and the weather will not be an issue as long your Explorers come properly prepared for the day's weather.

 On warmer days, shorts, t-shirts, etc. are fine.
 Grass and dirt stains are the norm, so it is suggested to wear suitable clothing.
 Sneakers or hiking shoes are best.
 Dress shoes or open-toed shoes (like flip flops or Teva's) are not great for this program.
-We are on foot a lot, hiking through the woods and on all different types of surfaces - the wrong shoes can cause mishaps in the field and ruin their day.
+We are on foot a lot, making our way throughout all different parts of the park, hiking through the woods and on all different types of surfaces -- the wrong shoes can cause mishaps in the field and ruin their day.
+Also, if your child wears a school uniform or nicer clothes to school, send alternatives to anything that you do not want getting dirty.

-If your child is without proper clothing for the day's weather, he/she may not be allowed to participate.
+To keep everyone safe, anyone who is not properly prepared for the day's weather may not be allowed to attend that day and if too many are unprepared, that could result in the whole group having to stay indoors, which we do not want to do if we don't have to!
 Examples are short socks and sneakers when there are several inches of snow, shorts or t-shirts in frigid temperatures, etc. (yes, it has all happened before!)
-In the winter, or anytime the weather dips below 45°, your child will need to be prepared with the following:
+In the winter, whenever there is snow or anytime the weather dips below 45°, your child will need to be prepared with the following items:

 - Winter coat: This may seem obvious, but a nice, warm coat is essential.